sonaliprasadika/iot_chit_project/README.md

 # Chit Project

-The project aims to develop a temperature sensor to bird farms where the optimum temperature is expected at 30 degrees.
+The project aims to develop a temperature sensor for bird farms where the optimum temperature is expected at 30 degrees.